Riclaw/WBC-Classification/README.md

 ## Task:
 The task we have addressed with this project was to correctly classify 8 different types of white blood cells : Eosinophils, Erythroblasts, Immature Granulocytes, Lymphocytes, Neutrophils, Monocytes, and
 Platelets using the CNN.
-This project was part of the 'Deep Learning for Computer Vision' 20600.
+This project was part of the Deep Learning for Computer Vision's course (20600) at Bocconi University.

 ## Short explanation of our approach